-For the Ebouri discovery, the Company acquired new seismic in January 2005 and completed processing of the seismic in December 2005.
-Based on the results of the seismic, the Company sought and received government approval of commerciality of the discovery in February 2006.
-In June 2006, the Company applied for and received approval for a twenty-year exploitation license encompassing the Ebouri discovery.
-The Company has prepared a development plan and is awaiting partner approval prior to submitting the plan to the Gabon government.
-The Company expects to begin implementing the development plan in the fall of 2006, and depending on rig availability, could have the project online by the end of 2007.
+For the Ebouri discovery, the Company acquired new seismic over the discovery in January 2005 and completed processing of the seismic in December 2005.
+In September 2006, the Company received approval of the development plan for the Ebouri discovery.
+The Company began preliminary engineering for the development plan in the September of 2006, and depending on rig availability, anticipates having the project online by the end of 2007.